Elementary Teachers—Not Able to Attend the St. Louis National Conference? Check Out This Special Livestream Event Designed Just for You

 We will kick off the event with The Fred Kavli Keynote by Nalini Nadkarni, Tapestry Thinking: Weaving Diverse Threads of Science and Society.
 Join Nalini, a forest ecologist who studies the ecology of tropical forest canopies, as she describes the novel collaborations she has forged and how this approach can be applied in the classroom to create a stronger tapestry of science and society.

 In between each of the breakout sessions, we’ll be featuring interviews from WebsEdge.
 The TV segments will profile prominent science educators and scientists, highlight the hard work of teachers and organizations committed to elevating the quality of science education in the United States.

 In our first breakout session, Picture-Perfect Science authors Emily Morgan and Karen Ansberry will present Picture-Perfect STEM Lessons: Using Children's Books to Inspire STEM Learning, K–5.
 Karen and Emily will share model lessons that integrate STEM and literacy through the use of engaging STEM-related picture books.

 Carla Zembal-Saul, professor of science education at Penn State, will present the second breakout session of the day: Bringing English Learners into Focus Through Next Generation Science.
 Learn strategies and processes to intentionally design science instruction with ELLs at the center.

-In the final breakout session, Linda Froschauer, former NSTA President and field editor of NSTA’s Science & Children, will present Facing Challenges, Making Changes, Changing Lives.
+In the third breakout session, Linda Froschauer, former NSTA President and field editor of NSTA’s Science & Children, will present Facing Challenges, Making Changes, Changing Lives.
 In this talk, Linda will look back to what brought us to this point in the evolution of elementary science teaching.

 We’re offering this program at a special introductory rate: